 Income tax in the UK is mildly progressive and helps to redistribute income.
 This is because:

-Those on ‘higher incomes’ pay tax on some of their income at a higher tax rate, such as 40%.
+- Those on ‘higher incomes’ pay tax on some of their income at a higher tax rate, which is 40%.

 These tax bands help narrow the income gap and so help reduce inequality.